Donax (bivalve)

-Donax is a genus of small, edible saltwater clams, marine bivalve molluscs.
-The genus is sometimes known as bean clams or wedge shells; however, Donax species have numerous different common names in different parts of the world.
-In the southeastern U.S. they are known as "coquina", a word that is also used for the hard limestone concretions of their shells and those of other marine organisms.
+Donax is a genus of small, edible saltwater clams, marine bivalve molluscs with highly variable color patterns.
+The genus is sometimes called bean clams or wedge shells; however, Donax species bear different common names in different parts of the world.
+In the southeastern United States, they are called "coquina", a word that is also used for the hard limestone concretions of their shells and those of other marine invertebrates.

 Ecology

-Species of Donax live, sometimes in high concentrations, vertically aligned in the sand on exposed beaches, on tropical and temperate coasts worldwide.
+Species of Donax live in the swash zone, sometimes in high concentrations, vertically aligned in the sand on exposed beaches, on tropical and temperate coasts worldwide.
 When the waves wash these small clams out of the sand, they can dig back in again quite rapidly.
-They are filter feeders.
+They are phytoplankton filter feeders.
+They are an import source of food for crabs, fish and shorebirds.
+They are sensitive to environmental conditions and are considered an indicator of beach habitat health.
 Some species, such as Donax variabilis, migrate vertically and horizontally with changes in the tides.
+The genus enjoys a global distribution.
 These coquina clams are found extensively on the east coast beaches of Trinidad (Mayaro) and widely available in Venezuela.

-They are called "Chip Chip" in Trinidad & Tobago and "Chipi Chipi" in Venezuela.
+Human use

+Donax is an edible mollusk that has been consumed since pre-historic times and is still consumed today.
+Numerous recipes for coquina soup have been published.
+Recreational foragers should follow seafood safety guidelines and shellfish harvesting restrictions, and should be aware of any harmful algal blooms that may contaminate shellfish with biotoxins.
+In some parts of the world Donax clams are still gathered by indigenous people as an important subsistence food.